 In November 2013 we were assessed and awarded the Basic Skills Quality Mark.
-Basic skills refers to Literacy and Maths.
+In November 2016 we were reassessed and judged to have made progress in all areas, particularly our engagement with parents.
+Basic skills refer to English and Maths.
 This recognises the strengths in various elements of teaching, learning and school improvement.
 There are 10 elements included in the Quality Mark:

-- A whole school strategy and planning to improve pupils' performance in basic skills. - Robust assessment procedures of pupil performance in basic skills. - Challenging target setting for the improvement of the school's performance in basic skills. - Basic skills improvement planning for pupils not reaching their potential. - Regular review of the progress made by pupils under-attaining and/or underachieving in basic skills. - A commitment to improving the skills of staff to teach and extend basic skills. - The use of a range of teaching approaches and learning styles to improve basic skills. - The use of appropriate teaching and learning materials to improve basic skills.

-- The involvement of parents and carers in developing their child's basic skills. - An effective procedure for monitoring planning and assessing improvement in performance in basic skills.
+- A whole school strategy and planning to improve pupils' performance in basic skills. - Robust assessment procedures of pupil performance in basic skills. - Challenging target setting for the improvement of the school's performance in basic skills. - Basic skills improvement planning for pupils not reaching their potential. - Regular review of the progress made by pupils under-attaining and/or underachieving in basic skills. - A commitment to improving the skills of staff to teach and extend basic skills. - The use of a range of teaching approaches and learning styles to improve basic skills. - The use of appropriate teaching and learning materials to improve basic skills. - The involvement of parents and carers in developing their child's basic skills. - An effective procedure for monitoring planning and assessing improvement in performance in basic skills.